usnistgov/FIPS201/_FIPS201/authentication.md

 - The card authentication certificate is read from the PIV Card application.
-- The relying system validates the card authentication certificate from the PIV Card application using certificate path validation specified in [[RFC 5280]](references.md#ref-RFC5280) to ensure that it is neither expired nor revoked and that it is from a trusted source.
+- The relying system validates the card authentication certificate from the PIV Card application using certificate path validation as specified in [[RFC 5280]](references.md#ref-RFC5280) to ensure that it is neither expired nor revoked and that it is from a trusted source.
 Path validation **SHOULD** be configured to specify which policy OIDs are trusted.[^cacpath]
-- The relying system issues a challenge string to the card and requests an asymmetric operation in response.
+- The relying system issues a challenge string to the card and requests an operation using an asymmetric cryptographic algorithm in response.
 - The card responds to the previously issued challenge by signing it using the card authentication private key.
 - The relying system verifies the signature using the public key in the card authentication certificate.